Frequently Asked Questions

 What are the benefits to an employer who sends an employee to a Leadership Lackawanna program?

-By enrolling in the Leadership Lackawanna Core or Executive program, employers can provide their employees with enhanced leadership and decision-making skills as well as making them more connected and committed to the community.
-The program offers an opportunity to reward and invest in employees and improve retention.
+By enrolling in a Leadership Lackawanna program, employers can provide their employees with enhanced leadership and decision-making skills as well as making them more connected and committed to the community.
+Our programs offer an opportunity to reward and invest in employees and improve retention.
 Employers will also gain access to additional opportunities for partnerships and new business relationships.

 Am I eligible?